AayushTyagi1/Operating-System-LAB/README.md

 [Program II](https://github.com/AayushTyagi1/Operating-System-LAB/blob/master/zombie.c).
 Write a program to demonstrate zombie process.

 [Program III](https://github.com/AayushTyagi1/Operating-System-LAB/blob/master/ch12.c).
-Write a program where a process creates two child processes (CH1 and CH2).
-Make sure that following should be the sequence of execution of all the created processes:

-First : CH1 should complete its execution.
-Second : Parent process completes its execution.
-Third: CH2 should complete its execution in the last.
+Write a program to create child process which will list all the files present in your system.
+Make sure that parent process waits until child has not completed its execution. (use wait(), exit()) What will happen if parent process dies before child process?
+Illustrate it by creating one more child of parent process.

 [Program IV](https://github.com/AayushTyagi1/Operating-System-LAB/blob/master/evenodd.c).
 Parent Process Computes the SUM OF EVEN and Child Process Computes the sum of ODD NUMBERS using fork